bjomsan/Star-Wars-Social-Network/README.md

 # Star-Wars-Social-Network

 This repository contains the social network of all characters from the Star Wars movies episode 1-7.
-The data i have used the 'starwars-episode-N-mentions.json' files from: <br>
+The data i have used the 'starwars-episode-N-mentions.json' files from: <br> <br>
 @misc{gabasova_star_wars_2016, <br>
   author  = {Evelina Gabasova},<br>
   title   = {{Star Wars social network}},<br>